josiest/SofaCollider/README.md

   source code into a specific place so that the SofaCollider Quark can see where it is.

+  **Option 1: Install Sofa Matlab/Octave API to default directory**

+  Navigate to your user application support directory - you can find this from SuperCollider from the output of

+  `Platform.userAppSupportDir`

+  This will give the SuperCollider support directory, so you'll want to navigate to the parent directory.
+On unix systems it might look something like

+  `~/.local/share`

-  Navigate to your home directory and run the following command on the console
+  If it doesn't already exist, make the directory system `octave/packages` and navigate inside it and run the following command

   `git clone https://github.com/sofacoustics/API_MO.git sofa`

+  **Option 2: Tell SofaCollider where to find the API**

+  This will likely be the easier option, but it's currently in development ...

 ### Installation Instructions